GeamXD/C_pract/README.md

-# C_pract
-Taking exercises on C inorder to get better
+# SELF GUIDE TO BEING FLUENT IN C PROGRAMMING